Danielle Brown: Career

 On 1 September 2013 Brown won the able-bodied British title with victory at the Archery GB National Series finals in Nottingham.
 She beat Lucy O'Sullivan 142–141 in the compound final.

 In November 2013, World Archery announced that Brown would not be able to compete in Para-Archery contests (such as the 2016 Olympics) in the future as her disability did not have a direct and important impact on her archery performance.
 She appealed the ruling, but it was upheld in favour of World Archery.
 As of 1 April 2014, she is unable to compete in Para-Archery.

 Brown competed at the 2015 able-bodied World Championships in Copenhagen.
 In 2017 she appeared on Christmas University Challenge on a team representing Leicester University.

 Personal life

-Brown has Complex Regional Pain Syndrome (CRPS) in her feet, and competes sitting down on a stool.
-She was, at the time of the 2008 Paralympics, a law student at Leicester University, and subsequently achieved first class honours.
+Brown has complex regional pain syndrome (CRPS) in her feet, and competes sitting on a stool.
+She was, at the time of the 2008 Paralympics, a law student at Leicester University, and subsequently achieved first-class honours.